CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Alternatives to Lemon-Titled Vehicles

+On a national level, the NMVTIS title database, supported by the U.S. government, covers more than 99% of U.S. vehicle registrations and tracks branded histories across states.
 Owning a lemon-titled car may not be the best choice for everyone.
-If you’ve explored the financial implications, the limited insurance options, and the resale challenges, you may decide not to drive a lemon vehicle.
-Here are a couple of alternatives to consider.
+If you’ve explored the financial implications, the limited insurance options, and the resale challenges, you might choose to avoid driving a lemon vehicle.

 Sell or Trade-In

 Instead of dealing with the limited coverage and the continuous repair bills, you may prefer to sell or trade in the vehicle.
-Selling the vehicle can help you recoup some of the value and allow you to get into a brand-new car that doesn’t have defects.
+Selling the car can help you recover some value and buy a new, defect-free one.
 It may be easier to trade in the vehicle with a dealership that can handle the implications of the lemon title.
 Private sellers are still responsible for disclosing the information, and this may be something you aren’t equipped to handle.

 Extended Warranties